Jbrenton191/RNAseq_splicing_pipeline/README.md

 # Steps and options to run pipeline:

 ## 1.
-  Create the conda environment from within this folder using:
+  Create the conda environment from within this folder using (change NAME to what you want environment to be called):

   conda env create --name NAME --file nextflow_qc.align_env.yml